DeepIntoStreams/Market_Scenario_Generator_Hackathon_starting_kit/README.md

 3) training algorithm design,
 4) offline evaluation module.

-The data used for training and testing all come from the public data from the main hackathon website,

 ## Environment Setup
 The code has been tested successfully using Python 3.8 and pytorch 1.11.0.
 A typical process for installing the package dependencies involves creating a new Python virtual environment.